 Familial pulmonary fibrosis is less common than the sporadic form of the disease.
 Only a small percentage of cases of idiopathic pulmonary fibrosis appear to run in families.

-The cause of idiopathic pulmonary fibrosis is unknown, although the disease probably results from a combination of genetic and environmental factors.
+The cause of idiopathic pulmonary fibrosis is unknown.
+The fibrosis that builds up in the lungs is thought to develop as a result of abnormal tissue repair following tissue damage.
+This abnormal repair response probably results from a combination of genetic and environmental factors.
 It is likely that genetic changes increase a person's risk of developing idiopathic pulmonary fibrosis, and then exposure to certain environmental factors triggers the disease.

-Changes in several genes have been suggested as risk factors for idiopathic pulmonary fibrosis.
-Most of these genetic changes account for only a small proportion of cases.
+Changes in several genes have been suggested as risk factors for idiopathic pulmonary fibrosis, while it is likely that other genetic influences have yet to be discovered.
+Most of the known genetic changes account for only a small proportion of cases of idiopathic pulmonary fibrosis.
 However, mutations in genes known as TERC and TERT have been found in about 15 percent of all cases of familial pulmonary fibrosis and a smaller percentage of cases of sporadic idiopathic pulmonary fibrosis.
 The TERC and TERT genes provide instructions for making components of an enzyme called telomerase, which maintains structures at the ends of chromosomes known as telomeres.
-It is not well understood how defects in telomerase are associated with the lung damage characteristic of idiopathic pulmonary fibrosis.
+A decrease in telomerase function allows telomeres to become abnormally short as cells divide.
+The shortened telomeres likely trigger lung cells to stop dividing or to die prematurely.
+In people with idiopathic pulmonary fibrosis, shorter telomeres are associated with a more severe disease and a quicker decline in lung function.
+Additional research is needed to confirm how shortened telomeres contribute to the progressive scarring and lung damage characteristic of idiopathic pulmonary fibrosis.

 Researchers have also examined environmental risk factors that could contribute to idiopathic pulmonary fibrosis.
 These factors include exposure to wood or metal dust, viral infections, certain medications, and cigarette smoking.
 Some research suggests that gastroesophageal reflux disease (GERD) may also be a risk factor for idiopathic pulmonary fibrosis; affected individuals may breathe in (aspirate) stomach contents, which over time could damage the lungs.